-Good Energy will work with your community to obtain renewal pricing.
+Good Energy will work with Winchester to obtain renewal pricing.
 Similar to the original term, eligible customers will be given the opportunity to opt out.

-No, the municipality does not pay any administrative fees.
+No, Winchester does not pay any administrative fees.

 In 1997, the State of Massachusetts became the first state to pass municipal electric aggregation legislation, a type of program designed to save consumers money on their electricity bills.
 In fact, in 1997, the Commonwealth formed the Cape Light Compact, the first municipal electric aggregation program in the country.
 Six other states have since followed.
 The programs go by different names in different states, but the bulk-purchasing principles upon which they operate are largely the same.
 By aggregating, or grouping, a large number of electric accounts together, economies of scale are created, enabling participating municipalities to achieve greater savings for consumers than could normally have been achieved by the individual customer.

 Good Energy, L.P. is an energy consulting firm and national leader in the design and implementation of community choice electricity aggregation programs.

 Good Energy is the retained community choice electricity aggregation consultant for over 200 communities across the country and has 31 active aggregations in Massachusetts comprised of over 300,000 households and businesses.